top of page

 Head

 Moderately broad with well-defined eyebrows.
 Stop should be moderate with eyes set well apart.
 The head should be of moderate width; developed but without exaggeration.
-Foreface to appear shorter than skull.
+The foreface appears shorter than the skull.
 The head should be clean-cut and free from fleshy cheeks.
 The whole head must be in proportion to the size of the dog.

 Ears